digital-asset/docs.daml.com/docs/2.8.0/docs/query/pqs-user-guide.rst

      FROM active('Test.User:User') AS "user"
      WHERE NOT "user".admin;

-In addition the user can then query the history of the ledger, to see how many aliases had have existed for each of these users who were active at the snapshot time
+The user can then query the history of the ledger to see how many aliases have existed for each of these users who were active at the snapshot time:

 .. code-block:: sql